 The Mexican States led by the states of Yucatan, Zacatecas, and Coahuila y Tejas were upset because Santa Anna overthrew his own government, threw out the Constitution of 1824, ended Federalism, and assumed dictatorial powers for himself.
 Santa Anna felt Federalism failed to bring the necessary stability to Mexico.

-Texas was in Rebellion

-In December 1835, General Cos and the Mexican army were defeated by the Texans at the Siege of San Antonio de Bexar.
+Texas was in Rebellion In December 1835, General Cos and the Mexican army were defeated by the Texans at the Siege of San Antonio de Bexar.
 With the surrender of the Mexican Army, they were released to return to Mexico and never return to Texas.
 Many people believed that the Mexican troops would remain out of the region for months.
 Yet from Santa Anna's perspective, Texas was in a state of rebellion, and his plan was simple - crush the insurgency in Texas as he had in Zacatecas and make examples of the rebels.

-Sam Houston

-Sam Houston was a newcomer to Texas, arriving in 1832 after his first marriage failed in 1829.
+Sam Houston Sam Houston was a newcomer to Texas, arriving in 1832 after his first marriage failed in 1829.
 Like many Anglo-Americans flooding into Texas, Houston saw the endless opportunity.
-Soon Stephen F. Austin would grant Houston land in his colony; Houston settled near Nacogdoches.

-Houston wanted to make a name for himself; he joined the radical "war-party," which included William B. Travis and William H. Wharton, who tried to declare independence from Mexico.
-Houston refused and agreed with Stephen F. Austin to postpone the declaration at the Consultation of 1835.
+Houston settled near Nacogdoches and opened a law practice.
+Houston quickly became involved in Texas politics.
+He tended to side with the more radical "war party" that included William B. Travis and William H. Wharton, and by October 1835 had come to believe that war was inevitable.
+In November 1835, he was named commander of the newly established Texas Army.
 In early 1836 word arrived that Santa Anna and his army were approaching Texas; most thought it would take Santa Anna months to arrive in Texas.
 Sam Houston then sent Jim Bowie and 25 militia soldiers to the Alamo to remove the cannons and abandon San Antonio.
 Bowie, along with Colonial Neill, later decided to fortify the Alamo.